cball/fromrailstoember/source/5-you-already-understand-models.html.md

 In Rails, these responsibilities are handled by ActiveRecord and in Ember they are handled by Ember Data.

 ### Defining Relationships
-When defining relationships in Ember models, you’ll follow a similar process to Rails.
-The following should feel pretty familiar:
+When defining relationships in Ember models, you’ll follow a similar process to Rails:

 ~~~ruby
 # Rails